Dietetic Internship Program

 - To prepare graduates to serve competently as entry-level dietitians;

 - To encourage, motivate, and support interns to complete the internship program

-- To prepare graduates to demonstrate a commitment to the community through service in a variety of ways
+- To prepare graduates to demonstrate a commitment to service (religious organizations, food banks, non-profits, mentoring, etc.)

 Information on program objectives and outcome measures related to program goals listed above is available upon request and can be found in the intern handbook linked on the Admissions page.
 Please contact Anne Lowery MS, RDN, LDN Dietetic Internship Director at 615.966.5746 or by email at firstname.lastname@example.org.